wcmc-its/ReCiter-CloudFormation/README.md

    ![add user](/files/image1.png)
    1. You may choose to enter either:
       1. "No Scopus" template - https://reciter-workshop.s3.amazonaws.com/aws-elasticbeanstalk-master-stack-noscopus.json
-      1. "Scopus" template - Should we include this???
+      1. Includes "Scopus" template(use if you have scopus subscription and have its api-key and insttoken) - https://reciter-workshop.s3.amazonaws.com/aws-elasticbeanstalk-master-stack.json
    1. Click on `Next`
    1. Enter a name for the stack, e.g., `reciter-workshop-master-stack`
-   1. For `ApplicationPubmedEnvPubmedApikey`, use `9ab81e95f12df169b4e40c02719f76db8308`
+   1. For `ApplicationPubmedEnvPubmedApikey`, use `9ab81e95f12df169b4e40c02719f76db8308`.
+Although we recommend getting your own api key from Pubmed website
    1. For `ApplicationReciterEnvAMAZONAWSACCESSKEY` and `ApplicationReciterEnvAMAZONAWSSECRETKEY`, give the keys you created in IAM user.
    1. Enter DNS names for the ApplicationCNAMEPubmed and ApplicationCNAMEReciter fields.
       1. DNS names must be regionally unique.
       1. To verify a DNS is available, enter the following in Terminal where <profile-name> is your proposed DNS name:
-      `aws elasticbeanstalk check-dns-availability --cname-prefix reciter-pubmed-szd2013 --profile <profile-name>` ???
+      `aws elasticbeanstalk check-dns-availability --cname-prefix <your preferred dns prefix> --profile <profile-name>` ???
       1. Suggestion: to avoid conflicts, include your personal institutional ID.
    1. Click `Next`, and add tags.
 These tags will be attached to all the resources that are created with this stack.
    1. Check the two acknowledge boxes and click "Create stack.